lucasaarrudaa/ETL-17-3-23/README.md

 pip install -r requirements.txt
 Note: It is strongly recommended to use a virtual environment to configure your development environment.

 ## Usage
-To run the ETL process, execute the following command: python main.py
+To run the ETL process, execute the following command: python etl.py
-Please make sure to set up all the required dependencies, such as PostgreSQL and MySQL Workbench, in order to ensure the proper functioning of the application.
+Please make sure to set up all the required dependencies, such as PostgreSQL, in order to ensure the proper functioning of the application.

 ## Objective
 The main objective of this project is to integrate different datasets and create an analytical table that can be used to answer business questions for the digital marketing team.